-&lt;sup>4 CPE amortisation payments valued on a going-concern basis
+&lt;sup>6 Valued on a going-concern basis

 The actuarial assumptions used for the Reference Valuation are identical to those used under the going-concern valuation.
-The going concern funding target in the Reference Valuation is based on best estimate assumptions except that it reflects a margin for adverse deviations in the discount rate.
+The going concern funding target in the Reference Valuation is based on best-estimate assumptions except that it reflects a margin for adverse deviations in the discount rate.